BARLEY BRIGG NORTH-WEST MORRIS

 St Helens A good dance with a striking tune in the minor mode.
 An energetic thrusting forward of sticks in the step up, a varied selection of figures including 'Royton' where we are in a St George's cross type arrangement, facing up the set then down dancing the Royton step

 Old Halsnead New this season.
-A short dance with four figures, the last one being 'Snakes and Ladders', where we either go backwards in a line or forwards in a sidestepping kind of way- not sure which bit is the snake and which the ladder
+A short dance with four figures, the last one being 'Snakes and Ladders', where we either go backwards in a line (ladder) or forwards in a sidestepping kind of way (snake)

-Carr Lodge Polka Not a regular this season, but occasionally performed as a mass dance when with other N-W morris sides.
+Carr Lodge Polka Back in the repertoire this season, occasionally performed as a mass dance when with other N-W morris sides.
 Usually the cause of some hilarity as the other side invariably dances to a different tune and with the figures in a different order, with different names- this only becoming apparent as the dance is in progress.
 Cue end of session and a dash to the nearest bar

 Public dance: Grenoside Elegant and very easy country dance ending with a snaking figure to get everyone in a big circle.
 Not at all energetic, suitable for all- resistance is futile!!